skip to Main Content

 The impact of interest rates on bankruptcies

 Many New York residents have felt the effects of the upturn in the national economy since the 2008 recession.
 The unemployment rate has fallen in many parts of the country, and one result of that has been that the number of people filing for bankruptcy has fallen as well.
 U.S. Bankruptcy Court data reveals that there was a 12-percent decline in consumer bankruptcy filings for the 12-month period ended June 30, 2015, compared to the same period of a year earlier.
 The United Kingdom has seen the bankruptcy rate steadily decline as well.
-However, many analysts fear that this may soon be changing.
+However, many analysts fear that this may soon be changing especially with the predicted rise in interest rates.

 The heads of both the Federal Reserve and the Bank of England have given many indications that the interest rates in their respective countries may soon be raised from their current low levels.
 Some observers feel that this could gradually increase the number of consumers who become financially strapped, for a variety of reasons.